mic-lalancette/mic-lalancette.github.io/_pages/about.md

 Outside of school, I especially enjoy making/drinking espresso, listening to music and going to live concerts, and running (see my <a href="https://www.strava.com/athletes/30196526">Strava page</a>, which is not very consistent nowadays but had some more glorious days).

 <h3>Photo credit</h3>

-The credit for this nice photo of myself goes to my friend Sarah Sabrina Bernardi!
+The credit for this nice photo of myself goes to my friend Sarah Sabrina Bernardi.

 <h2>Research</h2>
 My current research interests lie in the estimation theory of dependence structures and copulas, mostly in the context of multivariate and spatial extreme values.
 I am particularly interested in methodologies for detecting tail (or asymptotic) independence between two random phenomena.
 I am also working on the estimation of graphical models for asymptotically dependent extremes, with a focus on high-dimensional data.